billmeyer/otel-adventure/README.md

 * Stand up an OpenTelemetry Collector,
 * Use Python and the OTel SDK to send metrics, traces and logs to the collector,
-* Export the telemetry from the Collector and send to their own Datadog account to explorer and visualize,
+* Export the telemetry from the Collector and send to their own Datadog account to explore and visualize,
 * Setup and test Probabilistic and Tail-based Trace Sampling using OTel.

 The toolset provided in this workshop can be reused any number of times to facilitate demos, customer conversations and debugging/troubleshooting OTel-related topics.
 This is the swiss army knife you've been looking for.